 Prospects for employment for the environmental health graduate are excellent.
 Both public and official concern with environmental health problems remains high and legislation continues to create new opportunities in the field.
 The possible occupations open to the person with a degree in Environmental Health Sciences are many and diverse.
 Graduates can begin their professional careers as entry level environmental health scientists, industrial hygienists and loss prevention officers.

 Employers include industry, academic institutions, health and regulatory agencies at the local, state or federal level.
 In addition, work as an environmental health consultant to private and public groups is open to graduates, as are such specialized assignments as a Health Officer on cruise ships or in international health programs.
 Many graduates have accepted commissions in the United States Public Health Service.
 A number of graduates go on to graduate studies and find greater specialization in one of the many aspects of environmental health practice.
 Finally, some graduates decide to pursue careers in medicine and dentistry.
 In North Carolina, the starting annual salary for environmental health graduates ranges from $24,000 to $45,000.
 Regional salaries are comparable.
 The upper limit on salaries ranges from $45,000 to $150,000+ depending on the final level of professionalism reached.
+The BS in environmental health is accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC, at http://www.ehacoffice.org).

 You ... and East Carolina University